The Community Grant Program is no longer accepting applications.

 Grant funds awarded will be one-time funds intended to provide an opportunity to pilot promising community-based solutions that demonstrate positive results and merit sustainable ongoing funding.
 Programs that intend to utilize funding as part of a long-term program or project are encouraged to consider a sustainability plan for funding beyond the grant period.
 Programs that were successful in their first year will be considered and are encouraged to reapply.

 Grant funding is intended to implement new programs/projects, or to expand existing programs with new and innovative methods to address community safety in the specified areas of focus.
-Funds are not intended to supplant or replace existing funding and future funding is based on funding availability and not assured.
+Grant funding should not be requested for populations currently being served by existing DA or County programs.
+Funds cannot be used to supplant or replace existing funding.
+Future funding is based on funding availability and not assured.

 Please note that grant agreements will require participating organizations to incorporate evidence-based and/or evidence-informed practices where applicable and will also include periodic reporting of performance measures and program outcomes.